LaurenceWroe/Geospatial-modelling-radiotherapy-access/README.md

 - code for probability access plots i think takes too long to compute or soemthing is wrong with the code that geenrates the plots in the GUI but i (sophia) cant work it out

+LIST OF PYTHON FILES THAT ARE BEING USED:
+(i want to clear out all the redundant files to neaten things up)
+- download_worldpop.py (legacy model)
+- resample_population.py
+- generate_cancer_type_map_v2.py
+- generate_access_map_v2.py